Geoscience education

-Also known as Earth science education, It is the study of Earth's physical features, processes, and systems, as well as the natural and human-induced events that shape it.
-It encompasses a wide range of disciplines, including geology, oceanography, meteorology, climatology, environmental science, and more.
-Geoscience education plays a crucial role in fostering scientific literacy, environmental awareness, and sustainable development, as well as in preparing future generations of geoscientists, policymakers, educators, and citizens.
-It is also a branch of science education.
+Also known as Earth science education, it is the study of Earth's physical features, processes, and systems, as well as the natural and human-induced events that shape it.
+It involves disciplines like geology, oceanography, meteorology, climatology, environmental science.
+Geoscience education is a branch of science education that focuses on the teaching and learning of Earth sciences.
+It contributes to scientific literacy and environmental awareness, and is associated with sustainable development and the training of future geoscientists, educators and policymakers.

 The journals on this subject are the Journal of Geoscience education and the Journal of Astronomy and Earth Science Education.